ZykeWasTaken/zyke_lib/README.md

+## What Is This?
+Our library acts as a bridge for dependencies, such as frameworks, progressbars, dispatch systems, inventories etc. Our resources call functions within the library, which then calls the automatically selected dependency to streamline the entire process.
+Despite it's name, it is not the same as other libraries such as ox_lib.

+There are a few similar resources from other creators, but unfortunately no centralized solution that everyone can use exists.
+This is because these libraries are usually constructed differently, consume and return different information etc.

+All of our resources are built on top of this library, and is a requirement to use if you wish to run any of them.

 ## Important

 Download an experimental & non-release version **not recommended unless you know what you are doing**.
 We constantly update this repository to make the development of Zyke Resources' scripts easier, and we don't always test all functionality on different servers using different frameworks.
 Head over to the release page for a stable release.